egressif.

 Every outcome captured

 Accepts, deferrals, bounces, and deliveries are recorded with destination MX, TLS state, timing, and the verbatim server response.
-Queryable per message, streamable to your systems via webhooks, preserved as evidence.
+Preserved durably as evidence, per message, and feedable into your systems where you can use a live stream.

 Compared to a raw pipe

 A single ESP account (SendGrid, SES, Mailgun, Postmark) hands you a pipe and a dashboard.
 What it throttles, lists, or loses is your problem to discover.
 A Google or Microsoft relay caps you at its quota and its rules.
 Self-hosting means buying IP space, earning PTR trust, and decoding bounce dialects at 3 a.m.
 This layer is what all of those are missing: the engineering between your application and every receiver.
-It watches, decides, recovers, and answers for the outcome.
-Delivery events stream back to your systems via webhooks, so the loop closes on your side too.
+It watches, decides, recovers, and answers for the outcome, and every outcome is preserved with the receiver's own words attached.

 Make your delivery boring, in the best way.